History of Christian thought on persecution and tolerance: Supersessionism

 Tracing the roots of supersessionism to the New Testament is problematic since "there is no consensus" that supersessionism is a biblical doctrine at all.
 Vlatch says one's position on this is determined more by one's beginning assumptions than it is by any biblical hermeneutic.
-Arguments in favor of supersessionism have traditionally been based on implications and inferences rather than biblical texts.
-Vlatch asserts that the Church has also "always had compelling scriptural reasons, in both Testaments, to believe in a future salvation and restoration of the nation Israel."
+Arguments in favor of supersessionism have traditionally been based on implications and inferences rather than biblical texts themselves.
+Vlach asserts that the Church has also "always had compelling scriptural reasons, in both Testaments, to believe in a future salvation and restoration of the nation Israel."
 Therefore, supersessionism has never been an official doctrine and has never been universally held.
-Supersessionism's alternative is chiliasm, also known as Millennialism.
-These are both the belief that Christ will return to earth in visible form and establish a kingdom to last 1000 years.
+Supersessionism's alternative is chiliasm, also known as millennialism: the belief that Jesus will return to Earth in visible form and establish a 1000-year kingdom.
 This was the traditional and more universally held view of the first two centuries, and has remained an aspect of Christian thought throughout its history.
-Steven D. Aguzzi says supersessionism was still considered a "normative view" in the writings of the early Church Fathers, such as Justin, Barnabas and Origen, and has also been a part of Christian thought for much of the Church's history.
+Scholar Steven D. Aguzzi suggests that supersessionism was still seen as a "normative view" in the writings of early Church Fathers like Justin, Barnabas, and Origen, and has been part of Christian thought for much of the Church's history.
+However, the early Patristic focus on millenarianism, influenced by Second Temple Judaism, helped counteract the more violent forms of supersessionism.

 Evaluation

 Supersessionism is significant in Christian thought because "It is undeniable that anti-Jewish bias has often gone hand-in-hand with the supersessionist view."
-Many Jewish writers trace anti-semitism, and the consequences of it in World War II, to this particular doctrine among Christians.
-Twentieth-century Jewish civil rights leader Leonard P. Zakim asserts that, despite the many possible destructive consequences of supersessionism, as theology professor Padraic O'Hare writes: supersessionism alone is not yet anti-semitism.
-John Gager makes a distinction between nineteenth century anti-Semitism and second century anti-Judaism, and many scholars agree, yet there are those who see early anti-Judaism and later anti-Semitism as the same.
-Anders Gerdmar sees the development of anti-semitism as part of the paradigm shift that occurred in early modernity.
+Many Jewish writers trace antisemitism, and the consequences of it in World War II, to this particular doctrine among Christians.
+Twentieth-century Jewish civil rights leader Leonard P. Zakim asserted that, despite the many possible destructive consequences of supersessionism, as theology professor Padraic O'Hare writes: supersessionism alone is not yet antisemitism.
+John Gager makes a distinction between nineteenth-century antisemitism and second-century anti-Judaism, and many scholars agree, yet there are those who see early anti-Judaism and later antisemitism as the same.
+Anders Gerdmar sees the development of antisemitism as part of the paradigm shift that occurred in early modernity.
 Gerdmar argues the shift resulted from the new scientific focus on the Bible and history that replaced the primacy of theology and tradition.
-Christopher Leighton associates anti-Judaism with the origins of Christianity, and anti-semitism with "modern nationalism and racial theories".
+Christopher Leighton associates anti-Judaism with the origins of Christianity, and antisemitism with "modern nationalism and racial theories".

 Deicide

-Deicide as the prime accusation against the Jews appears, for the first time, in a highly rhetorical second century poem by Melito, of which only a few fragments have survived.
-In the fourth century, Augustine refuted the accusation, saying the Jews could not be guilty of deicide as they did not believe Christ was God.
-Melito's writings were not influential, and the idea was not immediately influential, but the accusation returned in fourth century thinking and sixth century actions and again in the Middle Ages.
+Deicide as the prime accusation against the Jews appears, for the first time, in a highly rhetorical second-century poem by Melito of Sardis, of which only a few fragments have survived.
+In the fourth century, Augustine of Hippo refuted the accusation, saying the Jews could not be guilty of deicide as they did not believe Jesus was God.
+Melito's writings were not influential, and the idea was not immediately influential, but the accusation returned in fourth-century thinking, sixth-century actions, and in the Middle Ages.